 - Keep room and apartment doors locked at all times.
-Never prop open the exterior doors and doors to your room. - o Secure all valuables out of sight. - o Do not leave personal property unattended. - Report all suspicious activity or persons immediately to the Towson University Police Department. - o Never walk alone at night and always stay in well-lit areas.
+Never prop open the exterior doors and doors to your room. - Secure all valuables out of sight. - Do not leave personal property unattended. - Report all suspicious activity or persons immediately to the Towson University Police Department. - Never walk alone at night and always stay in well-lit areas.

 Emergency telephones have been installed at locations throughout the campus, including each level of TU's four parking garages.
-Everyone should be alert for any suspicious activity or other emergency and use the blue light or yellow phone for immediate contact with the University Police.
+Everyone should be alert for any suspicious activity or other emergency and use the blue light and yellow phones for immediate contact with the University Police.